 - Sort the drawers.
 We have three shelves in our freezer, so one has bread, one has meat, and the other has frozen fruit and frozen vegetables.
 If you have open bags of frozens, use twisty ties or the little plastic tags you get on bread to keep them contained.
 In our previous freezer, we had small shelves on the inside door.
 I used to keep frozens “on the go” in there, to avoid having several bags of the same product open at once.

 - Check the freezer temperature.
 It should be at -18 degrees Celsius, or 0 degrees Fahrenheit.

 So I bet you thought you were finished… well, not quite.
 Take everything off the fridge door, give it a good wipe and buff, and then return what is really necessary.

-Apply the need, want, like, principle to everything: do I still need it?
+Apply the need, want, like, principle to everything: Do I still need it?
 Do I still want it?
 Do I still like it?
 A clean fridge door creates a totally different feel in the kitchen.
 We have an awesome Smeg retro fridge (in the pic here) and the door is not magnetic!
 This was a bit of a shock at first, as I had always had my meal planner stuck on the fridge, but now I wouldn’t have it any other way.
-I like looking at its clean lines.
+I like its clean lines.

-And now that you’ve done all this, my number one tip to keeping your fridge clean and organized, is that when you make your grocery list for the next shop, also make this the time to give your fridge a quick wipe out.
+And now that you’ve done all this, my number one tip to keeping your fridge clean and organized is that when you make your grocery list for the next shop also make this the time to give your fridge a quick wipe out.